 Now, Wanda Jackson is one of my favorite female singers of the time.
 She began as a country artist but while touring with Elvis, he convinced her to try rockabilly.
 Her own composition, ‘Mean, Mean Man’ told a story that not many females were singing about at the time and in such a way.
 Gruff, snarling, and she loved that man no matter what.
 Then throw in ‘Let’s Have A Party’, ‘Fujiyama Mama’, ‘Riot In Cell Block # 9’, ‘Tounge Tied’, and so many more.
 I think her youtube video of ‘Hard Headed Woman’ says a lot about her thoughts when it comes to rockers.
 I have said for many years that the most romantic song written is ‘My Girl’ and in 2nd place is ‘Wild Thing’.
 In her 1958 video performing on Town Hall Party, she introduces ‘Hard Headed Woman’ as ‘one of the most beautiful love songs ever written’.
 Click here to see it.
 Then she begins to tear it up on stage, or maybe rip it up fits better.
 But Wanda only had one such rocker chart – ‘Let’s Have a Party’.
 Shortly after he would revert back into her country roots and have a long career in music.
 I’ve seen her twice since 2009 and she still likes to sing the rockers.

 No, I’m not a music historian or do I know every female who recorded a rocker but just thinking about the ladies who were known on the charts during the emergence of rock & roll made me wonder was there at least one who really fit into the ‘female Elvis’ genre.
 Now don’t get me wrong there were lots and lots of female acts who sang real 50’s rock, but those ladies didn’t hit the national charts.
 Maybe some got local air-play but nothing to amount to anything.
 Ladies such as Joyce Green (‘Black Cadillac’ – one of the best chick rockers ever), Betty Nickel (‘Hot Dog’ – give that one a listen), Linda & The Epics (‘Gonna Be Loved’ – any song with cars, school, and the word chick in it has to be a rocker), Alabama’s own, Rose Maddox (‘Hey Little Dreamboat’) gave rock a try and did very well but never a charted song.
 Barbara Pittman (‘I Need A Man’), recorded for Sam Phillips on the Sun label, Jean Chapel (‘Welcome To The Club’) started on Sun and went to RCA.
 This song along with her ‘I Won’t be Rocking Tonight’ were the flip side of an EP with two Elvis’ songs in 1956.
-The list goes on and on of the ladies who were rocking in the early days – 1955-59.
+The list goes on and on of the ladies who were rocking in the early days – 1955-59, find in this article.

 So to state it succinctly – the ladies were out there during 1955-59 who could rock with the best of the guys but they didn’t get the air-play, thus they didn’t hit the national charts.
 I don’t know if it was the radio station GM’s, DJ’s, or the lack of record label companies promoting such acts and songs that may compete against the guys but I do know there are lots of good recordings out there to be found if you like the female/chick rocker style of music.
 Keep on searching!